PauMdlm/Gendergaps/README.md

 (1) System requirements
-   - software used : R, latest version
+   - software used : R 4.3.2, latest version
    - we added a small simulated dataset to demo the code

 (2) Installation guide